getoutreach/epf/README.md

-You can [join the email discussion group](https://groups.google.com/forum/#!forum/ember-persistence-foundation) to get help, as well as discuss new features and directions for Epf.
-Please post any questions, interesting things you discover or links to useful sites for Epf users.
+You can [join the email discussion group](https://groups.google.com/forum/#!forum/ember-persistence-foundation) to get help, as well as discuss new features and directions for Coalesce.
+Please post any questions, interesting things you discover or links to useful sites for Coalesce users.